peterschwarz/wasm32-wasip-exit-code-reproducer/README.md

 # `wasm32-wasip1` Exit Code Reproducer

+*FIXED* This has been fixed in [130554](https://github.com/rust-lang/rust/pull/130554) and is scheduled to be included in the Rust 1.83 release (it is currently available in the Rust 1.83-nightly build).

 This repository contains tests and code to reproduce an issue with WASM/WASI (preview 1) artifacts producing unexpected exit code values when using the Rust Standary Library's